House of Representatives passes $2 trillion stimulus package for faltering economy

 The death toll from coronavirus continued to rise in the United States on Friday, as the House of Representatives passed a $2 trillion stimulus package to help shore up the faltering economy.

-President Donald Trump was expected to sign the Bill – the largest in American history – on Friday night, paving the way for a series of financial loans and payments to be made available to American citizens and businesses.
+President Donald Trump signed the Bill – the largest in American history – on Friday night, paving the way for a series of financial loans and payments to be made available to American citizens and businesses.

 The United States has surpassed China in terms of the number of reported cases of Covid-19, prompting warnings from the World Health Organisation that it is likely to become the world’s next hot spot.